Shell effects in quasifission toward $^{180} \mathrm{Hg}$: insights into fission asymmetric modes: Results and discussion

 The enhanced production of fragments with masses near $80/100$ in long–contact-time quasifission events, together with the similar TKE values, reflects characteristics analogous to those observed in the fission of $^{180}\rm{Hg}$.
 To interpret the quasifission dynamics in terms of shell effects, the PES is used \cite{McGlynn2023PRC,Lee2024PRC,Simenel2025PLB}.
 Figure~\ref{fig:all_qf} compares the PES with the reaction trajectories of each quasifission event in the $Q_{20}$–$Q_{30}$ space.
 The incoming stage of the reaction is shown by black dashed lines.
 Once the projectile and target make contact and the neck density exceeds $0.08~\mathrm{fm}^{-3}$, the trajectory is plotted as colored solid lines and terminates at scission, defined as the point where the neck density drops below $0.08~\mathrm{fm}^{-3}$.
 Only events with contact times greater than $2~\mathrm{zs}$ \cite{Lee2024PRC}, which ensures sufficient kinetic-energy dissipation, are included in Fig.~\ref{fig:all_qf}.

-For the \ZnChan reaction, the trajectories are guided by the PES valley located around $Q_{20}=40$–$60~\mathrm{b}$.
+For the \ZnChan reaction, the trajectories are guided by the PES valley located around $Q_{20}=40$--$60~\mathrm{b}$.
 As the system approaches the second-saddle region near $Q_{20}=60~\mathrm{b}$, the diminishing depth of the valley weakens its guiding influence, causing the trajectory to exhibit noticeable wandering.
 After crossing the saddle, the system continues to elongate until reaching scission.

-In the \SeChan reaction, the contact points of the trajectories lie far from the valley at $Q_{20}=40$–$60~\mathrm{b}$ and therefore do not undergo a significant valley-driven evolution.
+The \SeChan reaction does not exhibit significant valley-driven evolution.
+This behavior is not attributed to the temperature effects on the PES, as detailed in Appendix~\ref{appendix:temperature}.
 The observed hindrance of mass equilibration instead arises from the large PES gradients associated with the prominent ridge in the southern region of the trajectories.
-A similar ridge effect is also present in the tip–tip orientation of the \KrChan reaction.
+A similar ridge effect is also present in the \KrChan reaction with tip–tip orientation.
+The trajectories evolve along the edge of the ridge without ever fully crossing it.
 In contrast, for the side–tip orientation, the trajectory remains in a region with much smaller PES gradient and thus does not exhibit the same hindrance to mass equilibration as in the tip–tip case.
-The smaller gradient also leads to reduced kinetic-energy dissipation, so its TKEs shown in Fig.~\ref{fig:tke_mass} (upper triangles) are systematically higher than the Viola systematics when compared with other events having similar contact times.
 The comparison between the two orientations of \KrChan clearly delineates the boundary of the region where the PES ridge exerts a decisive influence.

+The influence of the symmetric valley at large elongation ($Q_{20} > 50~\mathrm{b}$) is demonstrated by the \KrChanb system.
+The mass equilibration reaches completion at $Q_{20} \approx 40\text{ b}$, which is before the trajectories enter the symmetric valley region.
+It indicates that mass equilibration in the $^{84}\text{Kr}$ systems is not primarily governed by the symmetric valley.
+This behavior is similar in the $^{80}\text{Kr}$ (side-tip) systems.
+In contrast, the symmetric valley plays a critical role in limiting the dissipation of TKE.
+The potential gradient is large and therefore the system cannot undergo enough dissipation, leading to the V-shaped dependence of TKE on $E_{\text{c.m.}}$ observed for both the $^{80}\text{Kr}$ (side-tip) and $^{84}\text{Kr}$ systems in Fig.~\ref{fig:tke_mass}.

-The trajectories reveal the role of the PES topography in quasifission fragment formation, particularly that of the ridge, since the specific fragment pairs it enhances is hard to be directly inferred from PES.
+The trajectories reveal the role of the PES topography in quasifission fragment formation, particularly that of the ridge, because the specific fragments enhanced by the ridge are difficult to directly infer from PES.
+The valleys and ridges on the PES originate from shell effects.
+Indeed, without shell corrections, a purely macroscopic liquid-drop potential would not exhibit various topographic features, resulting instead in a symmetric split.
+Since quasifission is inherently a dynamical process, the non-equilibrium effects may contribute, such as collective inertia and collective friction.
+There is also the influence of excitation energy.
+Thus, the trajectories do not necessarily show an immediate or sensitive response to the fine structures of the zero-temperature PES, especially at the early stage of reaction.